MasoniteFramework/orm-docs/installation.md

 }
 ```

-Lastly you will need to import the `ConnectionResolver` class and and register the connection details:
+Lastly you will need to import the `ConnectionResolver` class and and register the connection details.
+Normal convention is to set this to a variable called `DB`:

 ```python
 # config/database.py